JuliaPhylo/PhyloNetworks.jl/README.md

 Two alternatives:

-1. A table of concordance factors (CF) for each quartet which can be obtained from [BUCKy](http://www.stat.wisc.edu/~ane/bucky/).
+1. A table of concordance factors (CF) for each 4-taxon subset which can be obtained from [BUCKy](http://www.stat.wisc.edu/~ane/bucky/).

 2. The estimated gene trees for each locus which can be obtained by